High school (grades 9-12) · Orlando, FL

 What is the racial and ethnic makeup of Lake Buena Vista High School?

-The largest demographic group at Lake Buena Vista High School is Hispanic or Latino at 58.1%.
-The school serves a diverse student body in ORLANDO, FL.
+The largest demographic group at Lake Buena Vista High School is Hispanic or Latino at 58.1% of enrollment, in Orlando, FL.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 60.4/100.

 What is the Resource Investment Index for Lake Buena Vista High School?

-Lake Buena Vista High School has a Resource Investment Index of 37/100 (F) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Lake Buena Vista High School has a Resource Investment Index of 35/100 (typical reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page